morrownr/USB-WiFi/README.md

 ebay - $35 - [Alfa AWUS036ACM 802.11ac 867 Mbps Long Range WiFi USB Adapter](https://www.ebay.com/itm/Alfa-AWUS036ACM-802-11ac-867-Mbps-Long-Range-WiFi-USB-Adapter-DUAL-BAND-Mediatek/112773755774) "single-state"

 Note: The above 4 links are for the Alfa AWUS036ACM adapter.
 It is an excellent product.
 It is mid-priced, well made and works well in managed (client) mode, AP mode and monitor mode.
-This is a single mode device meaning that usb-modeswitch is not required.
+This is a single-state adapter meaning that usb-modeswitch is not required.
 That is a very good thing!
 Highly recommended.

 Amazon - $16 - [TEROW ROW02FD AC1200 USB 3 WiFi Adapter 5G/2.4G 802.11 AC](https://www.amazon.com/gp/product/B086L3D3NB) [1]  "multi-state"